sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 }
 ```

 Success!
 HTTP/3 works now!
-By default, `buf curl` will use the connect protocol, so let's try gRPC-Web next:
+When I tested this, I was surprised that [demo.connectrpc.com](https://demo.connectrpc.com) actually supported HTTP/3, but it does!
+By default, `buf curl` will use the connect protocol, so we didn't test anything new.
+So let's try gRPC-Web next:

 ```shell
 $buf curl \